 The Tropical Islands Resort is located 59 kilometres south of Berlin and offers a tropical beach, pool and spa area where you can relax and take a day trip.
 This amazing indoor resort is that it’s open throughout the year!

 The resort has an amazing bar that serves all kinds of refreshing cocktails – make sure to try out one of their fruit mocktails or cocktails!
-If you’re into food then head over to their restaurant The Living Room.
+If you’re into food, then head over to their restaurant, The Living Room.
 This is a great place to visit near Berlin with teenagers if the weather is bad.

 Potsdam